Scroll down to find your name, current position and how the Rainbow Playing Scheme works

 - Any member may join or leave the Rainbow at any time during the season.

-- The Rainbow will run initially for the 2021 season to the end of September.
+- The Rainbow will run from May to the end of September.

-- Initially, any player in the Rainbow may contact any other player and offer them a game.
+- Any player in the Rainbow may contact any other player and offer them a game.

 Therefore, you should be prepared to be contacted by any other player and, within reason, play a game with them.

-- Participants will all start in the white area below the Rainbow; when you win your first game, you will move to violet;
+- Participants all start in the white area below the Rainbow; a first game win moves the player to violet; a second wint to indigo, and so on up to red.

-There is no penalty for losing a game, you simply stay where you are on the Rainbow.
+There is no penalty for losing a game, players simply stay where they are on the Rainbow.

-- You will play one 13-hoop, singles game per session.
+- Rainbow contests are one 13-hoop, singles game

-- No two players may play more than two rainbow-qualifying games against each other in the season.
+- No two players may play more than one Rainbow-qualifying game against each other in the season.

-- When booking a court for a Rainbow game, you should declare that that is what you are doing.
+- When booking a court for a Rainbow game, you should declare that that is what you are doing 9and it will be marked on the booking sheet for you).

 - Individual results will not be published on the website or otherwise.